shreyasminocha/Dummy.js/README.md

 ## MIT License

-I have licensed this library under the MIT License (look for the `LICENSE` file).
+We have licensed this library under the MIT License (look for the `LICENSE` file).
 For those who don't know, it means that you can use this project for commercial projects, modify it, distribute it as well as use it for private use.
 Enjoy!

 ## Contributing